ialbert/genescape-central/README.md

 pip install genescape
 ```

-When executed from the command line:
+The above installs an executable called `genescape` that can be executed with the following subcommands:

 * `genescape tree` draws informative Gene Ontology (GO) subgraphs
 * `genescape annotate` annotates a list of genes with GO functions
 * `genescape web` provides a web interface for the `tree` command

-More details in [Install](#installation) section below.

-## Quickstart

-After installaion launch the user interface with:
+After installaion we cam launch the user interface with:

 ```bash
 genescape web
 ```

 The user interface is browser-based.
 Once the program runs, visit the `http://localhost:8000` URL in your browser:

 * [http://localhost:8000](http://localhost:8000)